g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

    * The eye icon allows you to know the ID associated with the layer at the project level, this ID will be useful for creating parameterized URLs
  * **Name:** name of the layer (file or DB table)
  * ![](images/manual/icon_layertype.png) **Type:** illustrates the type of data (WMS, PostGis, SpatiaLite, GDAL / OGR ...)
  * **WMS external:** to speed up loading, the WMS layers present in a QGIS project are managed directly by Django and not by QGIS-Server.
-However, this method prevents the application of any styling  (e.g. opacity level) defined at the project level.
-The choice of the external WMS option means that the WMS layer is managed directly by QGIS-Server and therefore the associated styling is applied.
+     * In case of non-external WMS, the service is managed by Django and this eliminates cross-domain problems but the only managed GetFeatureInfo response type is GML.
+   * The external WMS option allows obtaining a response to the query (GetFeatureInfo) even if the response is not in GML but also in HTML or text/plain format.
  * **WFS:** a check mark shows whether the layer is published as a WFS service or not
  * **Actions:** a series of icons dedicated to various functions
    * ![](images/manual/icon_cache.png) **Caching Layer:** allows you to activate and manage the cache of the single layer at the project level